jango-blockchained/trade-worker/README.md

 ## Database Logging

-When enabled, the worker logs all requests and responses to a D1 database through the D1 Worker.
-The logging system tracks:
+The worker logs incoming requests and outgoing responses (including errors) to a D1 database via the configured `D1_WORKER_URL`.
+The log includes the `requestId` from the incoming request.

-- Request details (method, path, headers, body)
-- Response information (status, headers, body)
-- Error data
-- Execution timing

 ## Security

+- All requests *must* be received on the `/process` endpoint.
-- All requests must include a valid `X-Internal-Key` header
+- Requests *must* include a valid `internalAuthKey` in the body, matching the `WEBHOOK_INTERNAL_KEY` secret.
-- All requests must include a unique `X-Request-ID` header
-- API keys are stored securely using Cloudflare Workers Secrets
+- Exchange API keys/secrets are stored securely using Cloudflare Workers Secrets.
-- Request validation and sanitization
-- Error messages don't expose sensitive information
+- Validates the trade parameters within the `payload`.

 ## Error Handling